 Palghar lynching case: Maharashtra Police CID arrests 18 more people

-With these arrests, the total number of people arrested is now 134.
-Of these, 24 have been arrested by the CID.
+The total number of people arrested is now 134.

 The Maharashtra Police’s Criminal Investigation Department has arrested 18 more people in the Palghar lynching case, PTI reported on Tuesday.
 With these arrests, the total number of people arrested is now 134.
 Of these, 24 have been arrested by the CID.